tani/hey.vim/README.md

 You need to set OpenAI API key as `OPENAI_API_KEY` environment variable.

-Note that if you're using [denops-shared-server](https://github.com/vim-denops/denops-shared-server.vim), the environment variables are separate from Vim.
-In that case, set it to `g:hey_openai_api_key`.
+Note that if you're using [denops-shared-server](https://github.com/vim-denops/denops-shared-server.vim), the environment variable is separate from Vim.
+In this case, you should set it to `g:hey_openai_api_key`.

 ## Commands